Personalized Medicine for Mental Health Certificate Program

 The IPI Personalized Medicine for Mental Health Certificate Program has been designed to be a highly engaging self-study experience with 50 hours of learning, allowing participants to weave this new knowledge into their current integrative psychiatry base.

-This 50 hour series will be “dripped” into your portal over 3 months.
-Upon registration get access as soon as you register to 10 hours designed to introduce you to some of the cutting-edge material that are a hallmark of personalized medicine for mental healthcare
+Get access as soon as you register to this 50 hour series designed to introduce you to some of the cutting-edge material that are a hallmark of personalized medicine for mental healthcare.

 Six Live Zoom Q+A with Dr. Sara Gottfried

 In order to enhance learning in personalized approaches to treatment, join world expert Dr. Sara Gottfried in six sessions over six months to get your questions answered.